gigalixir/gigalixir-cli/docs/source/main.rst

 Whether you have an existing app or you just ran :bash:`mix phx.new`, the goal of this guide is to get your app ready for deployment on Gigalixir.
 We assume that you are using Phoenix here.
 If you aren't feel free to `contact us`_ for help.
 As long as your app is serving HTTP traffic on :bash:`$PORT`, you should be fine.

 Important: Although Gigalixir works with all versions of Phoenix, these guides assume you are running Phoenix 1.3.
-If you need help with Phoenix 1.2, please `contact us`_.
+If you need help with Phoenix 1.2 or 1.4, please `contact us`_.
 The :bash:`prod.exs` can be tricky.

 Important: If you have an umbrella app, be sure to *also* see :ref:`umbrella`.